-- 1. 2016 Medical Insurance: For coverage effective January 1, 2016 through December 31, 2016, the County's and the employee's contributions towards medical, dental and life insurance will be as follows: - a.
-Medical Plans Offered: The options of medical plans offered to employees will be as follows: - (1) Group Health Classic Plan (#12431) - (2) Group Health Value Plan (#12759) - (3) Premera Classic Plan (#1037245) - (4) Premera Value Plan (#1037245) - b.
-Medical Insurance Contributions: In the event that the 2016 medical rates increase, the County and employee contributions shall be increased proportionally.
-For example, if the 2016 Group Health medical rate increases by seven and one-half percent (7.5%), the County contribution shall be increased by seven and one-half percent (7.5%) and the employee contribution shall be increased by seven and one-half percent (7.5%).
-The Lieutenants medical pricing is set forth in Attachment 1. - 2.
-No Double Coverage: No county employee may have double coverage under county-sponsored medical plans (i.e. employees may not cover their spouse/domestic partner if the spouse/domestic partner is employed in a regular, full-time position with the County). - 3.
-Waiver of Medical Coverage: Regular, full-time employees who provide proof of alternate medical coverage may waive the coverage through Kitsap County's sponsored medical plans and for that waiver, receive a one hundred dollar

-(\$100.00) per month waiver-incentive payment; however, such payment will be subject to employment taxes.
+- 1. Medical Insurance: For coverage effective January 1, 2022, the County's and the employee's contributions towards medical, dental and life insurance will be as provided in the Deputy Sheriff's Guild agreement and as follows: - a.
+Medical Plans Offered: The options of medical plans offered to employees will be as follows: - (1) Premera PPO Plan 1 #1037245 - (2) Kaiser #12432 - b.
+Medical Insurance Contributions: Employee contribution rates shall be the same as employee contribution rates for the Deputy Sheriff's Guild. - 2.
+Double Coverage: County employees may have double coverage under county-sponsored medical plans. - 3.
+Waiver of Medical Coverage: Regular, full-time employees who provide proof of alternate medical coverage may waive the coverage through Kitsap County's sponsored medical plans and for that waiver, receive a one hundred fifty dollar (\$150.00) per month waiver-incentive payment; however, such payment will be subject to employment taxes.
 Regular, full-time employees may not waive their individual medical coverage in lieu of coverage as a spouse/domestic partner on a County-sponsored medical plan.